RBRPro/RbrPro-Addons/README.md

 Since version <b>0.3.0.0</b> the RBRPro Manager supports Add-Ons.
 An NGP6 Telemetry server has been implemented.
 An add-on can act as a Telemetry client and receive telemetry data from the manager.

 In other words the RBRProManager behaves in a way which is very similar to SimHub.
-It receives the NGP telemetry via UDP and can provide the data to its add-ons.
+It receives the NGP telemetry via UDP and provides the data to its add-ons.
 An add-on in basically a WPF Control hosted in the Add-Ons tab of the manager.

 A working example is provided.